The author is a great enthusiast of swimming and his passion has driven him to explore many such places in the city.

 Line 13: This is the most important step.
 Due to the for loop B will have all the values from 1 till A and its value will increase by 1 each time the loop runs.
 D was already initialized as 1.

-Now Understand this bit, first time the loop runs B is 2 it is multiplied by D which was 1 and the answer 2 is stored again in D. When the loop runs next time B is 3 and D is 2, they both are multiplied and result 6 is stored in D. It goes on like this until loop terminates and at that times D gives the value of the factorial.
+Now understand this bit, the first time the loop runs B, which is 2, it is multiplied by D which was 1 and the answer 2 is stored again in D. When the loop runs next time B is 3 and D is 2, they both are multiplied and result 6 is stored in D. It goes on like this until loop terminates and at that times D gives the value of the factorial.

 We will use the formula 1 + 1/1! + 1/2! + 1/3!... to estimate value of 'e' so see, you have to use the factorial in this computation and hence the C++ code for finding factorial given above will be incorporated into it.

 Note that the formula uses factorials of numbers which are increasing by a factor of 1 so just simply put the factorial code you wrote earlier into another for loop, the rest is just simple maths and the job is done.